-

 Frequently Asked Questions: Application

-Applications are accepted through CASPA beginning at the end of April and must be verified by December 1, 2023, for the ninth cohort starting in May 2024.
+Applications are accepted through CASPA beginning at the end of April and must be verified by October 1, 2025, for the eleventh cohort starting in May 2026.

 If the applicant is a high school graduate outside of the United States, then TOEFL scores are required on the CASPA application.
 This is evaluated on a case-by-case basis.